Prospective home buyers have reportedly run into problems when trying to use cash gained from bitcoin investment profits as a deposit.

 The primary concern for lenders is around falling foul of anti-laundering money rules, and some may reject an application if they are not satisfied the cash has come from a valid source.

-A spokeswoman from the Building Societies Association said: “In a case where a customer has been legitimately trading in bitcoin or any other cryptocurrency, and has a verifiable audit trail to show where the money they are putting up as a deposit has come from, there is a reasonable chance of the proceeds being accepted by a lender.
+According to a post on Immediate Edge, a spokeswoman from the Building Societies Association said: “In a case where a customer has been legitimately trading in bitcoin or any other cryptocurrency, and has a verifiable audit trail to show where the money they are putting up as a deposit has come from, there is a reasonable chance of the proceeds being accepted by a lender.

 “However, cryptocurrencies are currently unregulated which puts them into the highest risk category in relation to money laundering.

 “Right now, the use of proceeds derived from trading in cryptocurrencies is comparatively new and is still pretty rare so there is limited familiarity with them.

 “This means that at the moment the use of proceeds from cryptocurrencies is a higher risk for financial service providers and there may as a consequence be less appetite to accept them – it is not a black or white situation.”

 Part of the problem is also that providers are typically slow to react to changes relating to the profile of borrowers, according to Dominik Lipnicki, director at Your Mortgage Decisions (YMD).